AV306/enchantable-heads/README.md

 Makes player heads enchantable on an anvil!

-Fun fact: in vanilla Creative mode, you can actuslly enchant _anything_ with _any enchantment_ on an anvil.
+Fun fact: in vanilla Creative mode, you can actually enchant _anything_ with _any enchantment_ on an anvil.
 Anyone want iron ore with Sharpness 5, Unbreaking and Fortune 3?

 ## Configuration